bigeasy/cadence/design.markdown

 in the objects array.

-At the end of the stat sub-cadence is a return that ensure that we always return something from the stat sub-cadnece, even though we don't use it.
+At the end of the stat sub-cadence is a return that ensure that we always return something from the stat sub-cadence, even though we don't use it.
 This would probably be the case most of the time, making this an invitation to busy work, or comments along the lines of, "we don't need the return value so we don't worry if this returns undefined."